polyphene/docs.holium.org/docs/get-started/add-data-sources.md

 To start of our pipeline we will first add two **data sources**.

-Data sources are nodes usually uniquely connected as tail nodes, meaning that they receive data but never output data to any node.
-Developers can define the structure of input data when creating the source node.
+Data sources are nodes usually uniquely connected as head nodes, meaning that they output data but never receive data from any node.
+Developers can define the structure of output data when creating the source node.

 We will create two data sources for our project.
 One for our details on avocado sales and one that will serve as a parameter to select the year we want to conduct our price inspection on.